RealmTools/email-verification/README.md

 ### Start Local Instance

-Install Taskfile on your machine, then from terminal run: `task run`
+Install Taskfile on your machine, then from terminal run: `task dev`

 ### Operating System Tools Needed